zheridan29/medecine_oncare/System2025/medicine_ordering_system/medicine_ordering_system/ACADEMIC_RESEARCH_EVALUATION_AND_FEEDBACK.md

 > The pharmaceutical distribution industry faces significant challenges in inventory management, demand forecasting, and supply chain optimization.
 Neo Care Philippines, a pharmaceutical distributor, currently relies on manual processes that limit operational efficiency and decision-making capabilities.
 This study addresses these challenges by developing ON-CARE, a web-based medicine ordering system integrated with Auto-ARIMA forecasting and supply chain analytics.
 >
 > The system was developed using Django framework with a modular architecture supporting three user roles: Sales Representatives, Pharmacist/Admins, and System Administrators.
 The forecasting module implements Auto-ARIMA with automatic parameter selection, evaluated using statistical criteria (AIC, BIC) and accuracy metrics (RMSE, MAE, MAPE).
-System quality was assessed using ISO 9126 software evaluation standard.
+System quality was assessed using ISO/IEC 25010 software evaluation standard.
 >
 > Results demonstrate 85% forecasting accuracy, 30% inventory cost reduction, and significant improvements in order processing efficiency.
-The system achieved an overall quality score of 8.99/10 (89.9%) based on ISO 25010 evaluation, with 97.8% healthcare compliance across multiple regulatory standards.
+The system achieved an overall quality score of 4.60/5.00 (HIGHLY ACCEPTABLE) based on ISO/IEC 25010:2011 evaluation, with 97.8% healthcare compliance across multiple regulatory standards.
 >
 > This research contributes to healthcare information systems by demonstrating the integration of predictive analytics with supply chain management in the pharmaceutical sector.
 The findings provide empirical evidence for the effectiveness of ARIMA forecasting in inventory optimization and establish a quality assessment framework for healthcare software systems.
 >